Bryan Dauzat: ARCA Menards Series

-Truck Series
+Craftsman Truck Series

 Dauzat made his Camping World Truck Series debut at Bristol in 2014 with FDNY Racing, where he started and finished in the final position of the field, 36th, falling out due to suspension problems.
-He returned in 2017 to try to qualify for the season-opener at Daytona, but failed to qualify.
-In 2018, he returned once again to Daytona, where he finished 18th after being knocked out of the top ten in a late wreck in what was originally intended to be FDNY Racing's final race.
-However, on August 27, 2018, the team announced on its Facebook that they would run the Truck race at Talladega, and with Dauzat driving, the team achieved its first-ever top-10 finish in 8th place.
+He returned in 2017 to try to qualify for the season-opener at Daytona but failed to qualify.
+In 2018, he returned once again to Daytona, where he finished eighteenth after being knocked out of the top ten in a late wreck in what was originally intended to be FDNY Racing's final race.
+However, on August 27, 2018, the team announced on its Facebook that they would run the Truck race at Talladega, and with Dauzat driving, the team achieved its first-ever top-ten finish in eighth place.

-During the season-opening 2019 NextEra Energy 250 at Daytona, Dauzat accidentally hit his jackman Billy Rock on pit road when his truck experienced braking problems.
+During the season-opening 2019 NextEra Energy 250 at Daytona, Dauzat accidentally hit his jackman, Billy Rock, on pit road when his truck experienced braking problems.
 Rock was rushed to Halifax Health for his injuries and was diagnosed with a broken shoulder.
 He was released from the hospital shortly after.

-Dauzat returned to FDNY and their No. 28 truck in 2020.
-He and the team ran more races than originally scheduled because the field size for the Truck Series was expanded from 32 to 40 as a result of the cancellation of qualifying due to the COVID-19 pandemic and the team having owner points to make the races after their attempt at Daytona.
+Dauzat returned to FDNY, and their No. 28 truck was in 2020.
+He and the team ran more races than originally scheduled because the field size for the Truck Series was expanded from 32 to 40 as a result of the cancellation of qualifying due to the COVID-19 pandemic, and the team had owner points to make the races after their attempt at Daytona.

 On January 29, 2021, it was revealed that Dauzat would return for another part-time schedule in the FDNY No. 28 truck in 2021, beginning at the season-opener at Daytona.
-Dauzat entered the CRC Brakleen 150 at Pocono Raceway in June, the 14th race of the season, finishing 34th.
-Dauzat ran part-time in the FDNY No. 28 truck again in 2022 and will run at least the season-opener at Daytona for the team in 2023.
+Dauzat entered the CRC Brakleen 150 at Pocono Raceway in June, the fourteenth race of the season, finishing 34th.
+Dauzat ran part-time in the FDNY No. 28 truck again in 2022 and 2023, and will run at least the season-opener at Daytona for the team in 2024.
+Dauzat opened 2024 with the second top 10 finish of his NASCAR truck series career after finishing in ninth place.
+Dauzat would later compete in that year's Pocono race, but finished in 34th after being involved in a crash in the final laps with Zane Smith.